oac0de/Real-Estate-Forecasting/README.md

-**Introduction:**
+# Project Introduction

-For the Module 4 Final Project, we will be examining a dataset from Zillow, of over 14,000 ZIP codes and their respective median home value.
-Our aim here is to narrow down to the 5 best ZIP codes for our stakeholders, a real estate investment company, to make an investment in.
-We will define our best investment in this case as low-risk with good return on investment (ROI) for 5 years.
+For the Module 4 Final Project, we will be examining a dataset from Zillow, of over 14,000 ZIP codes (Zone Improvement Plan) and their respective median home value.
+Our aim here is to narrow down to the 5 best ZIP codes for our stakeholders, a real estate investment company, to make a sound investment in.
+We will define our best investment in this case as low-risk with good return on investment (ROI) for 5 years, 10 years, or 15 years.
 The way we have structured this project is by first dividing the data up into 3 equal portions by percentile of the dataset's median price distribution.
-We will then get the top 5-Year, 10-Year, and 15-year ROIs for each 1/3, and pick a least visually volatile trend from each set, making an ARIMA model for each.
+We will then get the top 5-Year, 10-Year, and 15-year ROIs for each 1/3 subgroup, and pick a least visually volatile trend from each set.
+Lastly we will create and tune an ARIMA model for each ZIP code left and forecast their future value.

 # Obtaining Our Data